kevinmuldoon-github/pda-static-dynamic-testing-task/part_1_docs/testing_task_1.md

   dif highest_card(self, card1 card2):
   # function created using dif, not def
   # no comma between card1 and card2 parameters
-  if card1.value > card2.value:
+    if card1.value > card2.value: # if statement needs to be indented correctly
-    return card # card variable has not been created, so cannot be returned
+      return card # This should be card1, not card
     else:
       return card2

-def cards_total(self, cards):
-  total # total variable has not been defined here for card in cards:
+def cards_total(self, cards): # function should be indented total # total variable has not been defined here - Should be assigned to 0 for card in cards:
     total += card.value
-    return "You have a total of" + total # Cannot concatenate a string to an int
+    return "You have a total of" + total
+    # Return statement is indented so is within the for loop
+    # Needs to be placed outside of for loop
+    # Cannot concatenate a string to an int, so this format will cause an error
+    # Quickest fix is to convert total to a string for display purposes
+    # Another option is to display total in the string using f-string